sg893052/sonic-buildimage/spytest/data_driven_testing.md

 - Leafs with python keywords as names will be converted to a special name.
 For example, if the leaf name is type then it can be converted to type_ in message classes.
 - Class, modules, and attributes can have [custom names](#54-name-customization).
 - A common special property will be generated for leafs which are common in config and state hierarchies.
 Common property can be used as **target_attr** in all [Generic APIs](#313-generic-apis).
+- Constructor will only have args for following properties
+	- Argument for Common property (This will all set all attributes wrapped by common property)
+	- Argument for properties not part of any common property
+	- Argument for parent (stores parent's reference, if applicable)

 **Sample YANG Snippet**
 ```text